 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding or if you have kidney problems, liver disease, Crohn disease, diabetes, eye problems, gallbladder problems, high calcium in the blood, low blood pressure, seizures, a thyroid disorder, any infections, or an autoimmune disorders (such as arthritis, lupus, or scleroderma).
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, Crohn disease, a thyroid disorder, low blood pressure, or diabetes.
+Tell your doctor if you have eye problems, gallbladder problems, high calcium, seizures, any infections, or an autoimmune disorder (such as arthritis, lupus, or scleroderma).

-- Capillary leak syndrome (CLS) may occur immediately after you receive this medicine.
-Your doctor will monitor your blood pressure and pulse rate frequently to check for low blood pressure (hypotension).
+- Rarely, a life-threatening condition called capillary leak syndrome (CLS) could occur immediately after you receive this medicine.
+CLS can cause low blood pressure, so your doctor will monitor your blood pressure and pulse rate.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing